Guardian-Development/NeuralNetworksLibrary/ExampleProjects/FraudDetection/README.md

 1. Download and unzip the Credit Card Transaction Data Set from: https://www.kaggle.com/dalpozz/creditcardfraud

 2. Update the AppSettings.json file to have the correct location of the downloaded file
-3. Run the web project : dotnet run
+3. Run the web project : "dotnet run" from with the Web Project Directory

 ## How To Use
 1. Navigate to the Train Tab.